arben-adm/tavily-mcp-search/README.md

 ## 🚀 Quick Start

-Get up and running in minutes:
+Here's how you can get up and running with my project in minutes:

 ```bash
 # 1. Create environment